 VirgoLab is organised with participation from EGO and the laboratories, institutes, and university departments involved in the Virgo Collaboration (hereinafter referred to as "Member Labs").

-theT aim of VirgoLab is to ensure that the Virgo interferometer reaches sensitivities and produces observational data to be a cornerstone of the worldwide network of gravitational wave observatories.
+The aim of VirgoLab is to ensure that the Virgo interferometer reaches sensitivities and produces observational data to be a cornerstone of the worldwide network of gravitational wave observatories.

-the "(Acronym of Funding Agency)" funds and supports research in gravitational waves and the operation of gravitational wave detectors and has an interest in participating in VirgoLab.T
+The "(Acronym of Funding Agency)" funds and supports research in gravitational waves and the operation of gravitational wave detectors and has an interest in participating in VirgoLab.

-the mutual benefit and the benefit for the broader scientific community resulting from the participation of the "(Acronym of Funding Agency)"in VirgoLabT.
+The mutual benefit and the benefit for the broader scientific community resulting from the participation of the "(Acronym of Funding Agency)"in VirgoLab.

 With this Agreement the Parties wish to set forth the terms and conditions which apply to VirgoLab and their collaboration.